DenverCoder1/math-bot-with-steps/mathbot/help/wolfram.md

-:::topics wolfram wolf wolframalpha wolfram|alpha wa alpha pup
+:::topics wolfram wolf wolframalpha wolfram|alpha wa alpha pup steps

 # Wolfram|Alpha

 The `{{prefix}}wolf` command is used to query Wolfram|Alpha.

 The `{{prefix}}pup` command will produce fewer results.

+The `{{prefix}}steps` command will include step-by-step solutions.

 You can use the `{{prefix}}theme` command to change the colour of the results.
 You can use the `{{prefix}}units` command to set your default units (metric or imperial).